rgee258/odin-flight-booker/README.md

 your booking details and have successfully booked a flight.
 If not you will be redirected to the root page again.
 Try your flight choice again and ensure all passenger info is correctly entered.

+This application contains mailers used for sending out "Thank You" emails whenever a booking is completed to the supplied emails for its passengers.
+This is currently performed only in the development environment through the usage of the [Letter Opener gem](https://github.com/ryanb/letter_opener).
+When a booking is submitted in development, Letter Opener will open up a browser view of the expected emails.
+Should this application be used in an actual production setting, the production config will need to be accordingly changed to support the sending of emails.